Sophwrd/LondonQuest/README.md

 ## V. Sources

 ## VI.
-Context of Game Development
+Authors and Context of Game Development
-This project was developed as part of the "Interactive Fiction" course provided by Isaac Pante (Section for Language and Information Sciences (SLI), Liberal Arts, University of Lausanne, Switzerland)
+This interactive fiction was created by Sophie Ward and was developed as part of the "Interactive Fiction" course provided by Isaac Pante (Section for Language and Information Sciences (SLI), Liberal Arts, University of Lausanne, Switzerland)